-This manual does not replace or amend any of the provisions included in the Agreement executed between the City and subrecipient Agencies and should not be used in lieu of reading the articles of the Agreement.
+This manual does not replace or amend any of the provisions included in the Agreement executed between HHS and Subrecipient Agencies and should not be used in lieu of reading the articles of the Agreement.
 Should there be any disagreement between the executed Agreement and this Manual, the provisions contained within the Agreement shall prevail.
 The Agreement refers to the executed contract, service level agreement or memorandum of understanding with the Agency.